TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/supported-languages/golang.md

 **If you are using Gateway version 5.1 or higher, please follow the steps outlined in this section.
 These instructions are tailored to the latest Gateway software.**

-In Gateway version 5.1, the gateway and plugins transitioned to a [Go modules](https://go.dev/ref/mod#introduction) build and don't use [govendor](https://pkg.go.dev/github.com/kardianos/govendor) anymore.
+In Gateway version 5.1, the Gateway and plugins transitioned to a [Go modules](https://go.dev/ref/mod#introduction) build and don't use [Go vendor](https://pkg.go.dev/github.com/kardianos/govendor) anymore.
 To create a full workspace follow the guide below.
 To find out more about Go workspaces, visit the [official documentation](https://go.dev/ref/mod#workspaces).

 You need two checkouts: